 4.1.
-De-convolving the contributions of monomeric components to the scattering signal

-Photo-polymerisation induced an increase in the length of the principal X-ray scattering feature observed in measurements on the Bis-GMA/TEGDMA monomer blends (Figure 3a).
-Previous laboratory based measurements (WAXS) have measured this broad peak feature but have failed to determine its origin or explain the subtle differences in the peak position between resin blends of varying viscosities 38 which have been resolved here.
-In this study the correlation length increases from an initial value of ~ 4.45 Å up to ~ 5.1 Å (Figures 3a, 7a and 7b) depending on the resin formulation and the polymerisation rate.
-Weighted least squares fitting (WLS) of the scattering data for a 60/40 BisGMA/TEGDMA wt% blend, revealed that the majority of the length change originates from the TEGDMA monomer (Figures 4 and 5) and specifically within the methacrylate functional end groups (~48% of the total signal).
-The remaining portion of this length change is ascribed to the ether backbone in the TEGDMA monomer, which accounts for the remaining ~22% of the total signal.
+Deconvolving the Contributions of Monomeric Components to the Scattering Signal.
+Photopolymerization induced an increase in the length of the principal X-ray scattering feature observed in measurements on the Bis-GMA/TEGDMA monomer blends (Figure 3a).
+Previous laboratory-based studies (WAXS) have measured this broad peak feature but have failed to determine its origin or explain the subtle differences in the peak position between resin blends of varying viscosities, which have been resolved here.
+In this study, the correlation length increases from an initial value of $\sim$ 4.65 Å up to $\sim$ 5.1 Å (Figures 3a and 7a,b), depending on the resin formulation and the polymerization rate.
+WLS fitting of the scattering data for a 60/40 BisGMA/TEGDMA wt % blend revealed that the majority of the length change originates from the TEGDMA monomer (Figures 4 and 5) and specifically within the methacrylate functional end groups ( $\sim$ 48% of the total signal).
+The remaining portion of this length change is ascribed to the ether backbone in the TEGDMA monomer, which accounts for the remaining $\sim$ 22% of the total signal.

-The mechanism behind the length increase can be determined by considering that during polymerisation the C=C double bond in the methylene functional group is converted to a single covalent bond with a carbon atom from a neighbouring monomer.
-Bond conversion confers a length increase equivalent to 0.2 Å [the difference in bond length between a C=C bond (1.33 Å) and a C-C bond (1.53 Å)] 39 Figures 7a and 9 show that for lower rates of polymerisation, less than 2 %s-1, the increases in the observed correlation length approximates the difference in length between double and single carbon-carbon bonds following polymerisation.
+The mechanism behind the length increase can be determined by considering that during polymerization the C=C double bond in the methylene functional group is converted to a single covalent bond with a carbon atom from a neighboring monomer.
+Bond conversion confers a length increase equivalent to 0.2 Å [the difference in bond length between a C=C bond (1.33 Å) and a C-C bond (1.53 Å)] Figures 7a and 9 show that for lower rates of polymerization, less than 2% s-1, the increases in the observed correlation length approximate the difference in length between double and single carbon-carbon bonds following polymerization.
 This implies that at lower reaction rates the predominant form of length change arises from bond exchange.
-However, at higher reaction rates, in excess of 50 %s-1, the increase in the correlation length is more than double the bond exchange value (Figures 7b and 9).
+However, at higher reaction rates, in excess of 50% s-1, the increase in the correlation length is more than double the bond exchange value (Figures 7b and 9).
 This additional increase in length, which cannot be accounted for through bond exchange, is therefore ascribed to chain segment extension.
-Fu et al (2015) 40 reported chain extension in methacrylate functionalised monomers which were photo-initiated with UV light.
+Fu et al. (2015) reported chain extension in methacrylate functionalized monomers which were photo-initiated with UV light.
 However, the location(s) of the chain extension were not elucidated in their study.